Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/Server Setup/Jenkins-Provision-Setup/README.md

-After you install jenkins on the instance, copy the public url and open in the <br>
+After you install jenkins on the instance, copy the public url and open it in the <br>
-Browser with port no 8080
+Browser with port 8080

 This is what you see if you successfully installed jenkins on the server